 At sunrise, the sun hits Mount Taranaki from the left;

 At sunset, the sun hits Mount Taranaki from the right; and

 It never lines up perfectly with the sun unfortunately.

 In terms of seasons, Summer will provide much more pleasant hiking conditions but Winter will provide an incredible snow capped Mount Taranaki.
 Tough choices right!?
 We definitely hope to do the walk again in Winter!

-All together there would have been 8-10 people at the tarns for sunrise when we did the walk.
+All together there would have been 8-10 people at the tarns for sunrise when we did the walk in April 2019.
 If I’m honest, usually James and I really dislike crowded ‘hot spots’ but this was actually quite different.
 It was the loveliest bunch of people – some had hiked up from the carpark, some had tented over night and others had walked from the hut.
 I think because everyone had made the effort to be there for sunrise, everyone was really considerate and kind.
 In the end, we actually all took each others photos and it was great – I said to James it was one of very few spots where the ‘crowd’ actually added to the place and experience!

 We do all our post processing in Lightroom and for these pictures, it mostly involved bringing down the highlights and boosting the colours to bring the RAW file to life.

 ANY OTHER TIPS?

 You can actually use Google Maps when you’re doing the walk so you can roughly see how you’re tracking for time.
 It’s listed as the “Pouakai Circuit Reflective Tarn”.